-Getting help for the triggers that lead to abusing drugs or alcohol is essential for the recovery process.
-Individuals with mental health problems might be more sensitive or have triggers they’re not even aware are problematic.
-Proper treatment for dual diagnosis can be the difference between relapse and long-term sobriety.
+Getting help for the triggers that lead to abusing drugs or alcohol is essential for the long-term recovery process.
+Individuals with a mental health disorder might be more sensitive or have triggers they’re not even aware are problematic.
+Proper treatment can be the difference between relapse and long-term sobriety.

 Is Depression a Mental Illness?